 The Aztecs believed in a pantheon of gods, each representing forces of nature that controlled their livelihood and existence.
 To appease their rain god Tlaloc, they brutally sacrificed children, believing that the tears of the children would bring the rain.
-Every year, the priests killed thousands of captured warriors from other tribes and even their own citizens on temple altars, cutting out their hearts and offering them to their sun god Tonatiuh.
+Every year, the priests killed thousands of captured warriors from other tribes and even their own citizens and sacrificed them on temple altars, cutting out their hearts and offering them to their sun god Tonatiuh.
 The stronger the man, or the more beautiful the woman, the better the sacrifice and the more pleased the gods were.
 As these gods were angry, frightful, and capricious, they needed to be appeased.
-They were unforgiving and demanding, so the sacrifices had to be performed again and again—the more, the better.
+They were unforgiving and demanding, so the sacrifices had to be performed again and again—year after year, and the more, the better.

 There is no doubt that demonic forces were behind these practices.
 The apostle Paul affirmed that sacrifices to these pagan gods were not to the true Creator at all, but to demons (1 Corinthians 10:20).